 Here we take a look at the E10K vs. the newer K3

 The best part of the E10K is the crisp, neutral, and honest sound it provides.

-Any Amp/DAC under $100 that can do this deserves high praise and is most certainly worthy of my money.
+Any Amp/DAC under $100 that can do this deserves high praise and is most certainly worthy of my money and yours as well.

 SOUND SCORE: A+